wevm/wagmi/.changeset/strange-hounds-rest.md

 "@wagmi/core": patch
 ---

-Fixed the getAccounts method for the mock client.
+Fixed the getAccounts method and reconnecting logic for the mock client.